novix-sa/Pyplan/docs/index.md

 Python code is written inside nodes definition.
 Nodes have ID for calling its result from other nodes, working as global variables.
 ![enter image description here](http://img.pyplan.org/index_node_code.png) Pyplan natively interprets Pandas, Numpy and XArray dataobjects.
 That means that any node which result is an object of these types can be represented as a table or graph with no additional coding.
+When asking to run a node, all precedent nodes are calculated too.
+Pyplan engine keeps tracks

 ![enter image description here](http://img.pyplan.org/index_node_result.png)